 format is not a guess I’m willing to make, but this experiment in production

-and form was one of the most perplexing reading experiences I had
+and form was one of the most perplexing reading experiences I had in 2016.

 The Patio – Alexander Robyn, Vice/self-published